-Sometimes it can be difficult to determine how well your PMO’s project management control process is actually working.
+Sometimes it can be difficult to determine how well your Project Team’s project management control process is actually working.
 Is your team constantly occupied with too many tasks to manage and not enough people to get everything done?
 Do your projects come in late more often than they’re on time?
 Are you spending so much energy responding to last-minute problems that you aren’t able to focus on your current tasks?
 Has the team’s mood started to slip?

 Whether you’re looking for opportunities to improve or simply trying to keep your head above water, we’ve put together a checklist to help you measure the effectiveness of your current control methodology.